ppad-tech/bech32/README.md

 # ppad-bech32

-A pure Haskell implementation of the bech32m and bech32 encodings on strict ByteStrings, as specified by [BIP350][bi350] and [BIP173][bi173].
+A pure Haskell implementation of bech32m and bech32 encoding/decoding on strict ByteStrings, as specified by [BIP350][bi350] and [BIP173][bi173].

 ## Usage